Category: Info

 A new section (64A) relating to smoke alarms has also been added to the NSW Residential Tenancies Act 2010.
 This new section came into effect on March 2020 and placed extra obligations for smoke alarms on both landlords and tenants, in accordance with the NSW Rental Tenancies Regulation 2019.

-NSW smoke alarm requirements for landlords
+NSW smoke alarm laws for landlords

 • Ensure smoke alarms are installed as per NSW Environmental Planning and Assessment Regulations.